-Table 1: OSFI Review of Significant Activities
+Table 1: Review of Significant Activities

 Significant Activity Description Administration Involves the general administration of the plan.
 It includes items such as benefit calculations, benefit payments, payment of expenses, regulatory filings, record keeping, and collection and remittance of contributions to the custodian.
 Communication to Members Includes member communications such as website management, notices, annual statements and member education.
 Actuarial Involves actuarial valuation of the plan assets and liabilities, as well as advice, analysis, testing and special reports provided at the request of the administrator.
+Only applicable to defined benefit and hybrid plans.
 Asset Management Focuses on the management of the plan's fund, asset / liability management, preparation of special financial or risk management reports and the establishment of and adherence to a Statement of Investment Policies and Procedures.